richardhugou/ytdownloader/readme.md

 pyinstaller --onefile --noconsole ytDownloader.py
 ```
 This will create an executable (ytDownload.exe) in the dist directory.
+Navigate to the dist directory after creating the executable.

 Notes
 Make sure to replace past in the tkinter simpledialog your <YouTube video URL>.
 It doesn't work offline obviously.